codeswot/dogo/packages/dogos_repository/README.md

 # Dogo Repository (Package) 🐾
 The `DogoRepository` is a Dart class that acts as an intermediary between the Dogo API and your application.
-It provides methods to fetch dog images and related data from the Dogo API.
+It provides methods to fetch dog images and related data from the `DogosApi` .

 ## Table of Contents